Brandon-Rozek/website/content/blog/please-monitor-disk-usage.md

 > No space left on device

 Why?
 Because recovery becomes really annoying.
-Depending on your luck, Linux may try to cache to disk even when it's not possible causing several commands to fail.
+Depending on your luck, Linux may try to cache to disk even when it's impossible causing quite a few commands to fail.

 If you're already in this situation, the best thing you can do is try to locate files to remove.
 You can run `du -sh *` in any given directory to see the sizes of files and subfolders.

-Common places that hold temporary files which can likely be removed are:
+Common places that hold temporary files which may be removable are:

 - `/tmp`
 - `~/.cache`

 An even better solution is to not get into this situation in the first place.
 For that, I introduce a bash script which sends a notification when the disk is getting full!

-In order to see the amount of available and total space for a given `$MOUNTPOINT` (for example, `/`), we run the following:
+To see the amount of available and total space for a given `$MOUNTPOINT` (for example, `/`), we run the following:

 ```bash
 available_space=$(df "$MOUNTPOINT" | awk 'NR==2 {print $4}')